AP-CSA-JAVA/CSA_JAVA-Course/source/Chapter_1/Unit3.md

 **Goals**
 -   Understand how to evaluate a Boolean expression with multiple parts.
 -   Use truth tables to simplify expressions.
--   Continue to improve the GuessChecker program.
+	-   I will be able to modify and improve the GuessChecker program.

 ### Activity 3.5.1